 Common myths about fatty liver disease and their correction

 Featuring Liver disease Fatty is the presence of fatty deposits in the liver, and is defined by the accumulation of fat in the liver with or without liver damage.
-There are some common myths about fatty liver disease, according to the “health” website.
+There are some common myths regarding fatty liver disease, according to the “health” website.

-Myths about fatty liver disease:
+Myths regarding fatty liver disease:

 Myth 1: Fatty liver is an uncommon disease